kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

   any, and as one of my mentors and friends advised me, it takes a lot of resources to pull people away and interview them while they do their job, so if you aren't committed and pretty deep into the process, you should let them know and not waste their time.
 So this is the first season I really just started saying no to people.
 More of a "Thanks, but maybe another time".
 I got a lot more exhausted by people trying to book back to back interviews and eventually just tapped out, which was a different experience and a little empowering.
+But I really just felt like it was pulling me away from research, and I really like the stuff I'm working on at the moment, so I just started saying no, this isn't worth it.
+It can wait.
 - I also got more exposure this year to fields that weren't just tech.
 In the past, I'd get recruitment from other companies outside of tech, but to be honest, in California, it just feels different, because you're almost incentivized to go with the flow and aim for tech (generally; I understand that some people don't want to do this and aim for other areas like entertainment, insurance, gaming, aerospace, etc).
 So I've been considering that in terms of where I'd like to look